CRISPR: Repeated sequences

-In 2005, yogurt researcher Rodolphe Barrangou discovered that Streptococcus thermophilus, after iterative phage challenges, develops increased phage resistance, and this enhanced resistance is due to the incorporation of additional CRISPR spacer sequences.
-The Danish food company Danisco, which at that time Barrangou worked for, then developed phage-resistant S. thermophilus strains for use in yogurt production.
-Danisco was later bought out by DuPont, which "owns about 50 percent of the global dairy culture market" and the technology went mainstream.
+In 2005, Barrangou discovered that S thermophilus, after iterative phage infection challenges, develops increased phage resistance due to the incorporation of additional CRISPR spacer sequences.

 CRISPR-associated systems

-A major addition to the understanding of CRISPR came with Jansen's observation that the prokaryote repeat cluster was accompanied by a set of homologous genes that make up CRISPR-associated systems or cas genes.
-Four cas genes (cas 1–4) were initially recognized.
+A major advance came with Jansen's observation that the prokaryote repeat cluster was accompanied by four homologous genes, CRISPR-associated systems, Cas 1–4.
 The Cas proteins showed helicase and nuclease motifs, suggesting a role in the dynamic structure of the CRISPR loci.
-In this publication, the acronym CRISPR was used as the universal name of this pattern.
-However, the CRISPR function remained enigmatic.
+However, CRISPR's function remained enigmatic.

 In 2005, three independent research groups showed that some CRISPR spacers are derived from phage DNA and extrachromosomal DNA such as plasmids.
-In effect, the spacers are fragments of DNA gathered from viruses that previously tried to attack the cell.
-The source of the spacers was a sign that the CRISPR/cas system could have a role in adaptive immunity in bacteria.
-All three studies proposing this idea were initially rejected by high-profile journals, but eventually appeared in other journals.
+In effect, the spacers are fragments of DNA gathered from viruses that previously attacked the cell.
+The source of the spacers was a sign that the CRISPR-cas system could have a role in adaptive immunity in bacteria.
+All three studies proposing this idea were initially rejected by high-profile journals, but eventually appeared elsewhere.

-The first publication proposing a role of CRISPR-Cas in microbial immunity, by Mojica and collaborators at the University of Alicante, predicted a role for the RNA transcript of spacers on target recognition in a mechanism that could be analogous to the RNA interference system used by eukaryotic cells.
+The first publication proposing a role of CRISPR-Cas in microbial immunity, by Mojica, et al., predicted a role for the RNA transcript of spacers on target recognition in a mechanism that could be analogous to the RNA interference system used by eukaryotic cells.
 Koonin and colleagues extended this RNA interference hypothesis by proposing mechanisms of action for the different CRISPR-Cas subtypes according to the predicted function of their proteins.